 An Employee’s responsibility to report incidents of Sexual Harassment is governed by this policy.
 UNC Greensboro believes that students and employees may benefit from having options to disclose sexual harassment to University employees who may keep the disclosure confidential or not have to formally report it to the University.
 Under this Policy, every Employee is encouraged to report incidents of Sexual Harassment, however, some employees will be designated as either a “Confidential Employee,” or an “Official with Authority”.
 Employees are expected to be clear with a reporter about what they plan to do with any information disclosed to them.
 Most University employees will not be categorized as either confidential or as an official with authority.
 Therefore, most employees can empower reporters to decide on a course of action related to the disclosure.

 A “Confidential Employee” is (1) any Employee who is a licensed medical, clinical or mental-health professional (e.g., physicians, nurses, physicians’ assistants, psychologists, psychiatrists, professional counselors and social workers, and those performing services under their supervision), when acting in that professional role in the provision of services to a patient who is a Student or an Employee (“health care providers”); or (2) any Employee providing administrative, operational and/or related support for such health care providers in their performance of such services; or (3) any Employee explicitly designated as Confidential by the University.
-A Confidential Employee will not disclose information about Sexual Harassment to the University’s Title IX Coordinator without permission of the reporter (subject to their individual licensure exceptions).
+A Confidential Employee will not disclose information about Sex Discrimination or Sexual Harassment to the University’s Title IX Coordinator without permission of the Reporting Party (subject to their individual licensure exceptions).

 An “Official with Authority” is any employee who UNC Greensboro designates as an official with authority to institute corrective measures on behalf of the University.
 Deans, Associate Deans, Directors, Associate Directors, and Coaches, for example, are designated as “Officials with Authority”.
 Only when an “Official with Authority” is aware of an incident of Sexual Harassment will the University have actual knowledge.
-As defined in under the Title IX Final Rule, Actual Knowledge means notice of sexual harassment or allegations of sexual harassment to the University Title IX Coordinator or any University official who has the authority to institute corrective measures.
+As defined in the Title IX Final Rule, Actual Knowledge means notice of sexual harassment or allegations of sexual harassment to the University Title IX Coordinator or any University official who has the authority to institute corrective measures.

 Please reference titleix.uncg.edu for an updated list of confidential employees and officials with authority.